Contact Information

 Biography

-Richard Heppner is an associate dean for faculty scholarship and assistant professor of law at Thomas R. Kline School of Law of Duquesne University.
+Richard Heppner is an associate dean for faculty scholarship and associate professor of law at the Thomas R. Kline School of Law of Duquesne University.
 He teaches courses in civil procedure and pretrial litigation practice, as well as federal courts and antitrust law.
 His scholarly interests include civil procedure, federal courts, legal interpretation, and appellate theory and advocacy.
 His research explores how written court opinions reveal judicial decision-making processes, and it investigates the relationship between legal interpretation and literary and psychological theory.

 Legal Experience

-Before coming to Duquesne Kline School of Law, Heppner was a member of the Appellate Group at Reed Smith LLP in Pittsburgh.
+Before coming to the Duquesne Kline School of Law, Heppner was a member of the Appellate Group at Reed Smith LLP in Pittsburgh.
 He represented a wide variety of clients, from individual civil-rights clients to nonprofit organizations to multinational corporations-handling appeals, drafting briefs, and arguing in state and federal appellate courts around the country.
 He has also served as a judicial law clerk for Judge Thomas Hardiman on the U.S. Court of Appeals for the Third Circuit, and Judge Nora Barry Fischer on the U.S. District Court for the Western District of Pennsylvania.
 He earned his J.D. from Harvard University, where he was Notes and Comments Editor of the Harvard Journal of Law and Technology and a teaching fellow for a constitutional history course.

 Higher Education Experience